ESG investing can help bridge the generation gap during wealth transfer

 This shift is so dramatic that it’s changing how financial advisors are doing business.
 A huge majority of U.S. asset managers—84 percent—expect to see high demand for ESG strategies from Millennial clients over the next two to three years.

-“The real challenge is: How do you actually engage with that next generation?” asks Kent McClanahan, vice president of responsible investing at RBC Wealth Management-U.S. “If you just start talking about returns, often their eyes will glaze over and they quickly change the subject.”
+“The real challenge is: How do you actually engage with that next generation?” asks Kent McClanahan, head of Responsible Investing for RBC Wealth Management.
+“If you just start talking about returns, often their eyes will glaze over and they quickly change the subject.”

 But if you talk about investing in companies that are taking on climate change or advancing social justice, McClanahan adds, that’s the kind of thing Millennials and Gen Z enjoy talking about.